- Apply to UW

 Finally, spreading the word.
 Getting the word out about what makes you remarkable can be easy since customers will do the work for you.
 In most cases, simply pointing out what is remarkable is enough to get things started, but it wouldn't hurt to include the message in your traditional, online and social media marketing.

-A blog version of this article and an opportunity to post comments is
+A blog version of this article and an opportunity to post comments is available at

 The WSBDC is a partnership of the U.S. Small Business Administration, the Wyoming Business Council and the University of Wyoming.
 To ask a question, call 1-800-348-5194, e-mail email@example.com or write 1000 E. University Ave., Dept. 3922, Laramie, Wyo.
 82071-3922.